How to Naturally Cure Ingrown Toenails

 What are the symptoms?

-We all know when we have an ingrown toenail because we can see how the area around the nail looks red and/or inflamed, and is generally painful to the touch.
-It could also be infected at times, exposing pus in the area.
+It’s easy to tell when you have an ingrown toenail because you can see how the area around the nail looks red and/or inflamed, and is generally painful to touch.
+In some cases, it can also become infected, and have pus-filled sores.

-Ingrown toenails are caused by one, or several of the following things:
+Ingrown toenails can happen for one, or multiple of the following reasons:

 - Excessive nail growth.